Sorry, it’s me again…

 In summary:

-• if does not accept to vary the type based on an outside annotation at all (it requires a return annotation inside), which I did not expect,
+matchinfers a type without any annotation, which I did not expect, ifdoes not accept to vary the type based on an outside annotation at all (it requires areturnannotation inside), which I did not expect,- and in addition, I did not expect that

 What’s going on?